What EMT gets paid the most?

 If you are serious about going to medical school, chances are that you have at least considered becoming an EMT. … It is a great way to build up your medical school resume; there is probably no other job you can get as an undergraduate that will give you greater interaction with patients than as an EMT.

-Do paramedics make more than EMT?
+Do paramedics get paid more than EMTs?